jingtum/jingtum-js-sdk/README.md

 Using npm to include jingtum-js-sdk in your own project:
 ### To use as a module in a Node.js project
-1. Install the jingtum-sd through npm:
+1.Install the jingtum-sd through npm:
 ```
 npm install jingtum-sdk --save
 ```